JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

    >
    {type="note"}

-2. `getType()` is a method that returns the type of the expression for the given element.
+2. `getType()` returns the type of the expression for the given element.
-   This method is called at the indexing stage, and therefore its implementation **cannot access** any information from the index and **must** rely only on local information.
+   It's called at the indexing stage, and therefore its implementation **cannot access** any information from the index and **must** rely only on local information.
    If you need some information, then pack the required data into a string and return an Incomplete type based on this string.

-3. `complete()` is a method that resolves an Incomplete type into a Complete type.
+3. `complete()` resolves an Incomplete type into a Complete type.
    All strings of Incomplete types are sequentially passed to this method, it should return a Complete type for them.

-4. `getBySignature()` is a method with which you can provide additional elements or references.
+4. `getBySignature()` provides additional elements or references.

-You can also override the `emptyResultIsComplete()` method, which indicates whether the `null` returned from the `complete()` method is a valid result, which means that the `mixed` type will not be added to the resulting type.
+You can also override the `emptyResultIsComplete()`, which indicates whether the `null` returned from the `complete()` is a valid result, which means that the `mixed` type will not be added to the resulting type.

 ## Example Implementation